 People with heart disease have a harder time coping with the flu than people without heart disease.
 This is because the influenza virus produces significant stress on the cardiovascular system – breathing difficulty, changes in blood pressure, rapid heart rate, and even direct effects on the heart – that make this illness particularly difficult and even dangerous for anyone who has heart disease.

-Whoever we are, getting hit by H1N1 is no picnic, as described in this love letter from your flu bug:
+Whoever we are, getting hit by the flu is no picnic, as described in this love letter from your flu bug:

 “I want you.